aarsonline/aarsonline.github.io/class2/gly2/README.md

+GlyRS-B is present in most bacteria and is phylogenetically distinct from the dimeric families [GlyRS-A](/class2/gly1) and [GlyRS-E](/class2/gly3), which are present in archaea, eukaryotes, and some bacteria (Shiba, 2005).
+ The full-length $\alpha$-$\beta$ type of GlyRS-B also operates in chloroplasts (Uwer et al. 1998).

+## Structure

 The catalytic domain of GlyRS-B is the smallest among all of Class II.
 The catalytic domains of AlaRS and GlyRS-B, which constitute subclass IId (Valencia-Sánchez et al., 2016), are characterized by their absence of the small interface between motifs 1 and 2 (Douglas et al. 2023).
 The small interface promotes dimerization in other Class II synthetases (Qiu et al. 1999, Schmitt et al. 1998), while AlaRS and GlyRS-B form oligomers through alternative means.